 Reducing 92-year-old patient’s medications from 20 to five prescription medications serves as stark reminder of risks of overmedication and severe side-effects

-Our providers emphasize prevention and wellness and are specially trained to meet the health and psychosocial needs of seniors.
+Our providers emphasize prevention and wellness and are specially trained to meet the health and psychosocial needs of seniors aged 65 and older.

 The core team is comprised of:

 The initial visit is a very important step in establishing care at the Senior Health Clinic.
 Patients undergo a comprehensive 90-minute evaluation addressing all aspects of their care.
 The visit establishes a solid foundation for a successful partnership with the medical team.

 The first 30 minutes is spent with the geriatric pharmacist, who will obtain an accurate medication list and counsel patients regarding their medication regimen.
 The patient is encouraged to bring all of their medications to the first visit, including any over-the-counter medications and supplements.

 The pharmacist then discusses the patient’s care directly with the geriatrician, who will be updated on the current medication regimen.
 The pharmacist and geriatrician then discuss potential areas for change and optimization of the medication regimen.

 The patient then undergoes a 60-minute evaluation by the geriatrician.
 This is a wonderful opportunity for the physician to get to know their patient.
 In addition to obtaining a thorough medical history, there is an emphasis on getting to know patients personally.
 By understanding someone’s background, family situation and culture, an individualized approach to the patient’s care can be formulated, which respects their wishes and values.